He said the message "Life, the first inalienable right" was just right.

 Religious activists show up at court hearings and demonstrate outside the Pinellas Park hospice where Schiavo lies.
 Religious organizations such as the Catholic Medical Association regularly speak out for her and deluge Gov. Jeb Bush and lawmakers with thousands of e-mails and phone calls.

 Randall Terry, founder of the anti-abortion group Operation Rescue, coordinates many of the protests and has become a spokesman for Schiavo's parents, Bob and Mary Schindler, who say they are grateful.
-The
+The Vatican also has weighed in, saying last week that Schiavo should be kept alive.

 The family's attorneys who are being paid by the anti-abortion group Life Legal Defense Foundation filed another flurry of legal motions this week trying to again block the removal of Schiavo's feeding tube, now set for March 18.